A Beginner’s Guide to Typography: The Basics You Need to Know

 Understanding Typography- What It Is and Why Its Important

-Typeface vs. Font: Knowing the Difference
+Typeface vs. Font: What’s the Difference and Why It Matters

 Typeface vs. Font- Knowing the Difference